-The best way for the RPM's of an organization to work together is for each of them to have the same focus: students meeting or exceeding grade level requirements and expectations.
-As you categorize the human activity of your organization under relationships, performance or morale, make sure that the focus is on the student.
-Always make the student a part of the 'reason why'.
+The best way for the RPM's of an organization to work together is for each of them to have the same focus: meeting or exceeding the requirements and expectations of the customer.
+As you categorize the human activity of your organization under relationships, performance or morale, make sure that the focus is on the customer.
+Always make the customer a part of the 'reason why'.